sebastiankalciov/hulk/README.md

-# hulk
+# Hulk - Calorie Tracker
-Hulk - Calorie Tracker is an easy-to-use mobile application made with React Native for tracking the calories of your meal
+**Hulk** is an easy-to-use mobile application made with React Native for tracking the calories of your meal